lipten/vite-plugin-build-keeper/README.md

 3. User navigates to a new page without refreshing
 4. The browser requests assets from version A (which still exist)
 5. No 404 errors occur

+### Build Safety

+The backup and restore mechanism ensures that:
+- Latest build files are never accidentally deleted during version cleanup
+- Build process is more reliable and predictable
+- No manual intervention required to recover from cleanup errors

 ## API Reference